francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintB/us010/01.introduction/Readme.md

-# US006 - Register a Vehicle
+# US010 - See a pie chart representing, in percentage, the use of each piece of equipment

 ## 1. Requirements Engineering